 Congestion Mitigation and Air Quality Improvement Program

 The Congestion Mitigation and Air Quality Improvement (CMAQ) Program is a federally-funded program of surface transportation improvements designed to improve air quality and mitigate congestion.
-In 2011 CMAP began implementing GO TO 2040 through the CMAQ program by having Program Focus Groups prioritize project applications based on how they support the goals and action areas of GO TO 2040.
 The program description document contains more information on the program and the types of projects it funds.

 CMAQ Related Pages

 Program Development - Information on the most recent Call for Projects including application materials and resources for applicants.

 Program Management and Resources - Resources for sponsors of currently programmed projects, including project status reports and information on project change requests, Active Program Management, and Focused Programming.